cedaro/satispress/README.md

 ## Why a WordPress Installation?

-Many plugins don't haven publicly accessible repositories, so managing them with Composer can be a hassle.
+Many plugins don't have publicly accessible repositories, so managing them with Composer can be a hassle.
 Instead, SatisPress allows plugins to be managed in a standard WordPress installation, leveraging the built-in update process.
-The whitelisted plugins are exposed via an automatically generated `packages.json` for inclusion as a `composer` repository type in `composer.json` or `satis.json`.
+The whitelisted plugins are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in `composer.json` or `satis.json`.

 ## Whitelisting Plugins